apache/airflow/docs/apache-airflow-providers-microsoft-azure/operators/powerbi.rst

 PowerBIDatasetRefreshOperator
 ----------------------------------

-To trigger a refresh for the specified dataset from the specified workspace, use ``PowerBIDatasetRefreshOperator``.
+To trigger a refresh for the specified dataset from the specified workspace, use the :class:`~airflow.providers.microsoft.azure.operators.powerbi.PowerBIDatasetRefreshOperator`.

 .. exampleinclude:: /../../tests/system/providers/microsoft/azure/example_powerbi_dataset_refresh.py